Pokepoison/Organized-Business/README.md

 ## Installation

-To install and use the Business Management CLI, follow these steps:
+To install Organized-Business, follow these steps:

 1. Clone the repository to your local machine.